 Living in shame is really not living.
 No matter where you are right now, you get to do it differently starting today.
 Getting support and airing your shame is the only way to heal it.

 Shame thrives in isolation so the antidote is to take it out of isolation and let it see the light.
-Sharing it and being met with compassion by a friend, loved one, therapist, coach or other support person is the way through and it can dissipate rather quickly when you do that!
+Shame impacts sex, sharing it and being met with compassion by a friend, loved one, therapist, coach or other support person is the way through and it can dissipate rather quickly when you do that!

 With the dissolution of your shame and bringing your shadows to the light, you get to bring your exiled parts home and embrace all of who you are.

-With that homecoming, you get to feel whole, fulfilled and authentic in your sexual expression.
+With that homecoming, you get to feel whole, fulfilled, and authentic in your sexual expression.
+Knowing shame impacts sex and your sexuality you will then take action

 This process will improve everything in your life.
 Start living fully!
 Start right now!